-- Further their understanding of the difference between precise recipes and flexible recipes. - Try approximation in recipes. - Reflect on their experiences in the kitchen. - Understand and practice the process of quick pickling. - Understand and practice basic cuts, such as dicing, chiffonading, julienning, and slicing. - Practice mincing. - Prepare for and participate effectively in a range of conversations. - Engage effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) - Make choices in the ingredients of their recipes and reflect on those selections. - Practice reflective thinking and responding.
+- Further their understanding of the difference between precise recipes and flexible recipes. - Be introduced to approximation in recipes - Reflect on their experiences in the kitchen - Understand and practice the process of quick pickling - Understand and practice basic cuts, such as dicing, chiffonading, julienning, and splicing. - Practice mincing. - Prepare for and participate effectively in a range of conversations - Engage effectively in a range of collaborative discussions (one-on-one, in groups, and teacherled) - Make choices in the ingredients of their recipes and reflect on those selections - Practice reflective thinking and responding.